This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Hyperemesis gravidarum is a severe form of nausea and vomiting that happens during pregnancy.
 Hyperemesis is more severe than morning sickness.
 It may cause you to have nausea or vomiting all day for many days.
 It may also keep you from getting enough food and liquid.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Antihistamine: This may be given to help decrease nausea and vomiting.
+- Antihistamines help decrease nausea and vomiting.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.